8BitGinger/socialUp/README.md

 Start by:

-1. Select what Platforms you would like to share your Content
+1. Selecting what Platforms you would like to share your Content on

 2. Choose the Tone you would like to set for your Content